mushishi78/consequence/README.md

 ### Something & Nothing

 A Something Monad wraps up a nil result in a Nothing Monad and a Nothing Monad ignores all chained methods.
-This prevents MissingMethod errors from methods trying to be applied to nil.
+This prevents MissingMethod errors from trying to be call a method on nil.

 ### More to come...